Wrist Tendonitis Treatment

 What Causes Wrist Tendinitis?

-De Quervain’s tendinosis may be caused by overuse.
-It also is associated with pregnancy and rheumatoid disease.
-It is most common in middle-aged women.
+Wrist tendinitis, specifically **De Quervain’s tendinosis**, may be caused by **overuse**.
+It is also associated with **pregnancy** and **rheumatoid disease**.
+This condition is most common in **middle-aged women**.

-The goal in treating Wrist (De Quervain’s) tendinosis is to relieve the pain caused by irritation and swelling.
+The goal of treating wrist tendinitis (**De Quervain’s tendinosis**) is to **relieve pain** and reduce **swelling and irritation**.

 Nonsurgical Treatment

-Injection of corticosteroids into the tendon sheath may help reduce swelling and pain.
+- Anti-inflammatory Medications (NSAIDs): Taken orally or injected into the tendon sheath to **reduce swelling and relieve pain**.

 Surgical Treatment

-Surgery may be recommended if symptoms are severe or do not improve.
-The goal of surgery is to open the thumb compartment (covering) to make more room for the irritated tendons.
+If symptoms are **severe or do not improve**, surgery may be recommended.
+The goal of surgery is to **release the tendon sheath** to create more space for the irritated tendons.

-Regardless of the treatment, normal use of the hand usually can be resumed once comfort and strength have returned.
+Regardless of the treatment method, **normal use of the hand** can typically be resumed once **comfort and strength** return.